 - Meanwhile, prepare the yogurt sauce.
 Combine yogurt, tahini, garlic, mint and lemon.
 Mix well.

-- If the yogurt sauce is too thick, add 2 tbsp of water at a time to thin out the sauce.
+- If the yogurt sauce is too thick, add 2 tablespoon of water at a time to thin out the sauce.
 You're looking for a thick yet pourable constancy.

 - Once the zucchini is golden and soft, transfer to a serving bowl.
 Mash the zucchini with a fork to a chunky constancy

 - Pour on the yogurt sauce.
 You have two choices at this stage you stir the yogurt and zucchini together like a tzatziki sauce or layer like I did in the photos.

 - Top the dip with pomegranate seed, chilli peppers, microgreens, or whatever you would like.